yli3/GetData_CourseProject/README.md

   - **subject**: identifies the subject by number (from 1 to 30).
   - **activty**: identifies the activity by name (either WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, or LAYING)
   - **group**: identifies to which group the subject belonged (either "train" or "test")
-  - **trialNumber**: for the `tidy.whole` dataset; this indicates the unique trial number for a subject/activity pair.
+  - **trialNumber**: for the `tidy.whole` dataset; this indicates the unique trial number for a subject/activity pair and allows each observation to be uniquely identified.
-  - **measure**: identifies the type of measure, of the 66 measures of interest.
-The names are listed in `CodeBook.md`.
+  - **measure**: identifies the type of measure (of 66 measures of interest).
+The possible values are delineated in `CodeBook.md`.

 ### Measurement variables